SpongeBob SquarePants: SuperSponge

 SpongeBob SquarePants: SuperSponge is a 2001 platform game based on the Nickelodeon animated television series SpongeBob SquarePants.
 Developed by Climax Development and published by THQ, it was released for the PlayStation on September 20, 2001, and for the Game Boy Advance on November 8, 2001.

 In 2016, the source code and most of the development assets for the PlayStation version were sold on two DVDs, and the contents were released on the Internet Archive.
-Early source code for the Game Boy Advance version was later found and released in 2019 as well.
+Early source code for the Game Boy Advance version was later found and released in 2019.

 Gameplay

-The game is divided in five worlds (listed as "chapters"): Bikini Bottom, The Center of the Earth (an underwater volcano), Prehistoric Bikini Bottom, Rock Bottom, and Industrial (the industrial district of Bikini Bottom).
-Each world is divided into four levels, which are cleared by collecting the object desired by Barnacle Boy.
+The game is divided into five worlds (listed as "chapters"): Bikini Bottom, The Center of the Earth (an underwater volcano), Prehistoric Bikini Bottom, Rock Bottom, and Industrial (the industrial district of Bikini Bottom).
+Each world is divided into four levels, which Barnacle Boy clears by collecting the desired object.
 In addition, the fourth level of every chapter has a boss enemy who must be defeated to progress.

 Scattered through all the levels are spatulas.
 By collecting all 100 in a level, SpongeBob earns an extra life.
 In the PlayStation version, spatulas serve as Sonic the Hedgehog-style health measures for the player.
 If SpongeBob is touched by an enemy, he loses all of the collected spatulas, and if he is touched by an enemy without any spatulas, he loses a life.
-In the PlayStation version, there is a continue feature that features Patrick at SpongeBob's house all alone; he encourages the player to keep going on SpongeBob's quest by saying where are his friends, and thinking they forgot his birthday.
+In the PlayStation version, there is a continue feature that shows Patrick alone at SpongeBob's house; he encourages the player to keep going on SpongeBob's quest by saying where his friends are and thinking they forgot his birthday.
 In the Game Boy Advance version, a separate health measure is used, which can be replenished by collecting items like Salty Fries, Salty Shakes, and Krabby Patties.
-Lives also can be obtained by finding underpants.
+Lives can also be obtained by finding underpants.

 In the PlayStation version, by collecting a certain number of spatulas in every chapter, a secret level named "Six Clams Adventure Land" (a reference to the Six Flags amusement park) can be unlocked.
 In those levels, set in an amusement park, SpongeBob must ride through obstacles and collect all 25 flower tokens.
 These tokens can be used to buy props for Patrick's birthday party at the end of the game.